 The following components are included in USC Chan’s holistic review:

 - Letters of Recommendation

 - Personal Statement

 - English Proficiency (as indicated)

 The Division’s Admissions Committee will review your application once all your application materials have been received.
-To be considered for maximum financial support, the application deadline is October 1.
-The regular decision deadline, as well as the deadline to be considered for a USC Chan merit-based scholarship, is February 15.
+The application deadline, as well as the deadline to be considered for a USC Chan Division Tuition Scholarship, is February 15.